BYLAWS OF THE GEORGIA ASSOCIATION OF HOMES

 SECTION 12 – Regular Meetings

 The Board of Directors shall meet quarterly at such time and place as may be decided by the President of the Association or by a majority of the voting members of the Board of Directors.
 Notice of any regular Board of Directors meeting shall be given in writing via electronic transmission stating the date, place, time and purpose of the meeting and shall be delivered not less than fifteen (15) days prior to the date of the meeting.

 SECTION 13 – Special Meetings

 Special meetings of the Board of Directors may be called by the President or by a majority of the voting members of the Board of Directors.
-Notice of special meetings may be given by mail, telephone, facsimile transmission or e-mail, but must be given not less than fifteen (15) days prior to the date of the meeting to each member entitled to vote at such meeting.
+Notice of special meetings may be given electronically, but must be given not less than seven (7) days prior to the date of the meeting to each member entitled to vote at such meeting.

 SECTION 14 – Annual Meeting

-The Annual Meeting of the Board of Directors will be in the spring of each year at a date, time and place to be determined by the Board.
+The Annual Meeting of the Association will be in the spring of each year at a date, time and place to be determined by the Board.

 SECTION 15 – Meeting Waiver of Notice

 A signed waiver of notice document regarding an official meeting of the Board of Directors shall be deemed the equivalent of proper notice.
 Any Director may waive notice of any meeting of the Directors, either before or after such meeting by signing a written document indicating such decision.
 Any signed notice by a Director will be attached to the minutes of that particular meeting.
 A Director's attendance at a meeting shall be deemed waiver of notice of such meeting.